GuideNepalFamilyEducationBudgetPersonal Finance

 18-year total (today's rupees)~Rs 32 lakh~Rs 1.26 crore~Rs 2.8 crore

-Three things to notice.
+Three things worth noticing.

 Third, the premium path is 8–9× the community path, again driven almost entirely by school fees and pre-school.
 Even the food line doesn't move much; the premium-path family eats roughly the same dinner.